laboon/CS1632_Fall2017/deliverables/6/deliverable6.md

 ## Deliverable 6

-For this final deliverable, you and a partner will develop a project from scratch (see details) below, along with a detailed report on the testing strtegy used.
+For this final deliverable, you and a partner will develop a project from scratch (see details) below, along with a detailed report on the testing strategy used.

-Expect no mercy from my testing.
+Expect no mercy from my testing!
 This is a relatively simple program but you will be expected to deal with all edge cases, find defects ahead of time, think of performance issues as explained in the requirements, etc.  I expect as close to bullet-proof an application as one could be expected to deliver, and that you have proved this by creating a good testing strategy based on all that we have learned this term.

 You will develop an entire testing strategy for the application.
 This testing strategy should cover all aspects of testing that we have covered.
 It should show that you have thought deeply about the particular concerns of this piece of software.

 I expect you to do independent research to determine general information about how to develop this application.
 You may also wish to review the syllabus to see all of the kinds of testing that we have discussed this semester and when they are relevant.

-You must cite any sources that you use.
-I do not care if you use MLA, Chicago, APA, IEEE, or any other citation style, but I should be able to look up your citations myself.

 Your paper should include the following three sections.
 You should LABEL each section clearly.
 You may use graphs, charts, etc. if these would help in understanding your position.

+You are not _required_ to create a traceability matrix for this assignment, but it would be a good addition to ensure that you have verified all of the requirements.

 1. A review of the program's overall quality.
 This should be done using the Red-Yellow-Green template.
 It is up to you to determine the subsets of functionality and/or subsystems.
 2. Areas of concern.
 We want the program to compare favorably in terms of features and quality with similar software.
 If there are known defects, list them here.
 These should be written using the standard defect template.
 It is much better for your grade if you find a defect yourself and report it than if I find it.